H0rn0chse/GenericUltimateRainbowRace/README.md

 ## Local Setup
 As a starting point, we used the [Node game template](https://github.com/H0rn0chse/node-game-template) developed by [H0rn0chse](https://github.com/H0rn0chse).
 To start the game locally, check out the README for a guide.

+### Future Goals
+We're working to improve the gameply.
+You can find our latest release [here](https://gurr-preview.onrender.com/)